Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Discussion

 \section{Discussion}

 \textbf{Computation and Memory.} While loopholing significantly improves the performance of discrete diffusion models, it also introduces certain limitations.
 Most notably, training requires about 30\% more time compared to standard models, although it adds almost no overhead at inference time.
 In addition, doubling the embeddings to support both the sampling and contextual pathways leads to increased memory consumption.
-We also investigated applying loopholing only during fine-tuning without retraining from scratch, but our initial trials were unsuccessful—though we believe this remains a promising avenue for future exploration.
 Moreover, the current training formulation considers only single-step updates, suggesting potential benefits from explicitly designing multi-step training strategies to better exploit long-range dependencies through the context latent path.

 \textbf{Relations to Recurrent Neural Networks.} An insightful perspective on loopholing and LDDMs is to view them through the lens of Recurrent Neural Networks (RNNs)~\citep{deeplearning}.
 In this interpretation, the deterministic update path in loopholing corresponds to the hidden-state update of an RNN, while the stochastic and discrete outputs play the role of the RNN’s output, which is then fed back as input at the next step—akin to an autoregressive RNN.
 However, the key difference lies in the training procedure: loopholing diffusion enables simulation-free training, whereas RNNs typically require rollout-based training.
 We believe that further exploring the connection between loopholing diffusion and RNNs would be a compelling direction for future work.